Fort Dodge Child Care Project

 Through interviews with existing centers, we found that Community Early Childhood Center (CECC) was interested in expanding their center and had space.
 Through discussions with child care center chains, we found that current local child care rates could not support their costs of operation.

 Armed with information and a vision, we looked for ways to begin the process of expanding and building child care centers.
 The first step was to have designs and construction costs.
 Funding through the Iowa Women's Foundation's Child Care Solutions Fund was received for pre-design work for the expansion of CECC and a new center.
-Designs were completed in May 2018.

 Community Early Childhood Center